timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 04-TARIFF ACT OF 1930/SUBTITLE III-ADMINISTRATIVE PROVISIONS/Part V-Enforcement Provisions/Part V-Enforcement Provisions.md

 ### §1606.
 Seizure; appraisement
 * The appropriate customs officer shall determine the domestic value, at the time and place of appraisement, of any vessel, vehicle, aircraft, merchandise, or baggage seized under the customs laws.

 ### §1607.
-Seizure; value $500,000 or less, prohibited articles, transporting conveyances
+Seizure; value $500,000 or less, prohibited merchandise, transporting conveyances
 #### (a) Notice of seizure
 * If—